 The District's financial position remains consistent.
-The District continues to operate without any long term debt for operations.
-The building loan will be refinance in the 2015-2016 FY with a payoff date set
+The district continues to operate without any long term debt for operations.
+The building loan was refinanced in 2015-2016 FY with a payoff date set for 2021.

 Contacting the District's Financial Management: